 "think" Or literally, "intent to change..."
 Whether the Antichrist manages to do this is an open question.
+He wants to, but how successful is he?67

 "laws" Since the Antichrist will have great political power, he attempt will do this.
 He will attack natural laws and the laws of God and attempt to replace them with his own laws.
 We wonder if there is a greater truth here.
 Maybe he would even try to change spiritual, moral or physical laws that man cannot change in his own power?